neuralmagic/deepsparse/docs/user-guide/README.md

 # {"labels":["positive"],"scores":[0.9965094327926636]}
 ```

+Checkout the [DeepSparse Server guide](deepsparse-server.md) for more details.

 ## Supported Tasks

 DeepSparse supports many common CV and NLP use cases out of the box.

-Check out the [use cases page](../use-cases) for more details on the task-specific APIs.
+Check out the [use cases page](../use-cases) for details on the task-specific APIs.